-Signing up will give you access to our security platform and a will create a default project with a project secret generated for you which you can use for your app.
-Every project is automatically associated with an enviroment (development, staging, production) to help you differentiate easily between enviroments.
+Signing up will give you access to our security platform and will create a default project with a project secret generated for you which you can use for your app.
+Every project is automatically associated with an environment (development, staging, production) to help you differentiate easily between environments.

 Go to Sign Up for SecureNative and enter your details below.
 We also require you to enter your phone number to make sure your valid user.